DemocracyDevelopers/raire-service/README.md

 5. When you reach the `Generate Assertions` page, click the `Generate Assertions` button.
 This should save the assertions in the database.
 It takes between 5 and 30 seconds, depending on how many votes are relevant.
+6. You can retrieve the json for the assertions by visiting [http://localhost:8888/generate-assertions](http://localhost:8888/generate-assertions).
+You might like to visualise each one using the [Assertion Explainer](https://democracydevelopers.github.io/raire-rs/WebContent/explain_assertions.html).
+(Make sure you enter each contest's raire response individually, not the whole list.)